 The Kamloops Food Bank provides individuals and families with food hampers.
 Family days are Monday and Wednesday, couples and singles day are Tuesdays and Thursdays.
-The Food Bank is open to distribute hampers from 12-3 pm.
+The Food Bank is open to distribute hampers from noon to 3 pm.

-Shop Smart Tours are in place to help adults of all ages improve their shopping and their nutrition intake.
-Each tour is 60-90 min in length and is led by a Registered Dietician/Nutritionist.
-They will show groups what to look for on food labels, how to choose food to meet dietary requirements and answer questions about cholesterol, saturated fats, antioxidants and fibre.
-Specialty tours are also available for groups of five or more on: Diabetes, Heart Health, Women's Health, Weight Management, Vegetarianism, Sport Nutrition, Nutrition on a Budget and Feeding a Young Family.
+Nutrition Tours help adults of all ages improve their shopping and their nutrition intake.
+Each tour is 60 to 90 minutes and is led by a registered dietician/nutritionist.
+They show what to look for on food labels, how to choose food to meet dietary requirements and answer questions about cholesterol, saturated fats, antioxidants and fibre.

-For more information or to sign up for a tour visit the Customer Service Desk at Save on Foods or go to www.saveonfoods.com
+For more information or to sign up for a tour visit the customer service desk at Save On Foods or go visit their website.